 Adams County has a high level of owner occupancy, about seventeen percentage points higher than the state.
 Homeownership levels are lowest in the City of Adams and the Village of Friendship.
 Nearly forty percent of all housing units in the county are seasonal.
-Although the number of seasonal dwellings is increasing in some Towns - with and increase of 81 in Monroe and 101 in Quincy since 2010 - it is decreasing in eleven of the towns.
+Although the number of seasonal dwellings is increasing in some Towns - by over 153 percent in Easton and 285 percent in Richfield since 2010 - it is decreasing in twelve of the towns.
 This may be a manifestation of seasonal dwellings being converted to year-round homes, especially for those who are retiring.
-Related to this, the median age in Adams County (55.1) is considerably higher than the state (39.9), and in several towns it is over 60.
-Note only a corner of the City of Wisconsin Dells is in Adams County, and therefore, its statistics are erratic.
+Related to this, the median age in Adams

+County (55.1) is considerably higher than the state (39.9), and in several towns is over 60.